Zomedica Corp. (ZOM) Shares Up Despite Recent Market Volatility

 Zomedica Corp.
-(AMEX: ZOM)’s stock price has increased by 0.39 compared to its previous closing price of 0.23. however, the company has experienced a -6.51% decrease in its stock price over the last five trading days.
+(AMEX: ZOM)’s stock price has increased by 6.89 compared to its previous closing price of 0.19.
+Despite this, the company has experienced a -13.21% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Zomedica Corp.
 (AMEX: ZOM) Right Now?